esthersweon/bittiger-react/README.md

 # React Tutorial

+### Overview

+This repo provides the skeleton for a basic clone of Twitter in full-stack JavaScript (Node.js for back-end, React.js for front-end).

-There is a simple node server implementation included.
-It simply serves static files from `public/` and handles requests to `tweets.json` to fetch or add data.
+The project includes a simple Node server that serves static data from the pseudo database (the static file `tweets.json`) when fetching data, and writes to that same pseudo database when posting data.

+It also includes the scaffolding for a React front-end, which you will be filling in throughout the seminar.

-### Dependencies
+### Before Getting Started

 Make sure you have node and npm installed.